Viewless Wings Poetry Podcast Interviews

 Lisa Marie Simmons

 Even if I’m writing a poem that’s going to stand alone there’s an internal rhythm.
 When I’m not writing with music or I’m working on a very specific structure, I’m finding my rhythm.
-When I’m working with music I want the echo of the words to be in the music, and vice versa, like I both the music could stand alone that Marco writes and my poetry I hope can stand alone, but they are exponentially greater when they’re entwined.
+When I’m working with music I want the echo of the words to be in the music, and vice versa, so that the music Marco writes and the poetry I write could stand alone, but are exponentially greater when entwined.

 Lisa Marie Simmons (poet and musician)